sql-analytics/syncthing/protocol/PROTOCOL.md

 breaker (higher being better), followed by the hash values of the file blocks (lower being better).

-The Blocks list contains the size and hash for each block in the file.
+The FileInfo Blocks list contains the size and hash for each block in the file.
 Each block represents a 128 KiB slice of the file, except for the last block which may represent a smaller amount of data.

+The IndexMessage Flags and Options fields are present for future extensibility.
+They should be set to zero (Flags) and the empty list (Options).
+Any flag bits or options not recognized by an implementation SHOULD be ignored.

 #### XDR

     struct IndexMessage {
         string Folder<>;
         FileInfo Files<>;
+        unsigned int Flags;
+        Option Options<64>;
     }

     struct FileInfo {